Bank transfers

 ## Key points

-* **A quote's source is always an OMS wallet.** There is no fiat-funded quote.
+* **A quote's source is always an OMS wallet or a card.** A bank account is always a destination.
+There is no bank-funded quote.

-* **Idempotency keys:** all `POST` endpoints accept an `Idempotency-Key` header.
-Use a deterministic key so you can safely retry on network errors.
+* **Idempotency keys are required on every mutating request.** Use a deterministic key so you can safely retry on network errors.